Giza, Egypt – Tour Guides & Riding Horseback Through The Village of Nazlet El-Samman

 There were two horses and a foal.

-My horse’s name was Mona Lisa and the mother to the foal who followed along because she didn’t like being separated from her mama!
+My horse’s name was Mona Lisa.
+She was the mother to the foal.
+The foal followed along because she didn’t like being separated from her mama.

 December 21st, 2015 - Giza, Egypt - Village of Nazlet el-Samman - At Frank's stable.